Monday, April 27, 2026

 For those who still recall all this, it comes as no great surprise that Wamsley’s latest biography focuses on ‘a fringe player in the accounts of the Lady Franklin Bay Expedition,’ a figure who continues to play scarcely any role in the literature on the expedition to this day.
 Lieutenant Frederick F. Kislingbury (1846–1884) was originally Greely’s second-in-command, but, like Pavy, he too fell out with his commander, an incident that overshadowed everything else.

-Interestingly, however, it was not the Arctic expedition that aroused Wamsley’s interest in Kislingbury.
+Interestingly, however, it was not the Arctic expedition that first aroused Wamsley’s interest in Kislingbury.
 As stated in the acknowledgements—which, once again, are just as worth reading as the bibliography—it was “a field report of his 1880 engagement at the Musselshell River, Montana Territory, whilst stationed at Fort Custer.”
-This chance discovery was not only evidently purchased for his own collection, but “led to a more dedicated search that culminated in this book” (ix), because Wamsley, even whilst working on his book about Schwatka, “was intrigued by the thought of other Arctic explorers, whose frontier experience was considerable but completely untold.” (ix)
+This chance discovery was not only evidently purchased for his own collection, but “led to a more dedicated search that culminated in this book,” because Wamsley, even whilst working on his book about Schwatka, “was intrigued by the thought of other Arctic explorers, whose frontier experience was considerable but completely untold.”

 Consequently, we first learn a great deal about the military service and family life of Fred Kislingbury, who was born in England and emigrated to the United States with his parents.
 He volunteered for the US Army for a short time during the American Civil War.
 Apparently bored by his clerical work, he returned to the regular army shortly after the war had ended, where his life was initially no more exciting.
 In 1866, he married Agnes Bullock, the sister of Seth Bullock, the famous first sheriff of the notorious Western town of Deadwood, Dakota Territory, during the Gold Rush, known from numerous Western films and documentaries.
 Fred had four sons with Aggie: Harry was born in 1867, Walter in 1869, Douglass in 1874 and Wheeler in 1876.
 He spent most of his time with his family in what was then still the Wild West.
 For the most part, he commanded the so-called Indian Scouts fighting on the side of the US Army in the various Indian wars.
 He even adopted their languages and cultures, as he regarded them as equals – something unusual for the time.
 The fact that they clearly held him in high regard is evident, among other things, from the way they liked him, allowed him to take part in their ceremonies and subsequently even gave him the name ‘Dancing Chief’.